-SECRET CHORDS: A POETRY ANTHOLOGY - AVAILABLE FOR PRE-ORDER
+SECRET CHORDS: A POETRY ANTHOLOGY - AVAILABLE NOW FOR PANCREATIC CANCER UK

 1st: When My Mother Says Jamaica, by Jenny Mitchell